Basics | Plugins | Howtos | Applications

 - voucher state¶

-When you create a new ledger voucher, it is in draft
+When you create a new numbered voucher, it is in draft

 state.
 It can be modified, but is not yet visible in the